-Boundary Description.
+Boundary Description

 The Grand Mound Urban Growth Area (UGA) boundary adopted in the 1995 Thurston County Comprehensive Plan encompassed 958 acres.
 Changes have since been made to the UGA that has been both reduced and expanded along different portions of the boundary, resulting in a total of 982 acres.
+The final Grand Mound UGA described above meets the designation criteria of the Growth Management Act and County-Wide Planning Policies.